 Ukraine currently has no vocational training program for stonemasons, although the country’s program for carvers is excellent.
 Technical stonemasonry work is generally carried out by bricklayers.
 In Lviv, there is a tremendous need for for well-trained, technically skilled stonemasons with expertise in state-of-the-art conservation and restoration methods.
 The city holds a vast array of architectural riches whose maintenance requires the know-how of these professionals.
 The Lviv-based Irwan Trusch College, which has been training carvers for decades, provides an ideal environment for this program.
 The six-year artist training program allows students to delve more deeply and broadly into the skillset and enhances its value.
 A comprehensive restoration and conservation specialization these young artists with added opportunities and new professional perspectives.

 Modernizing cabinetmaker training at the Vocational School in Causeni (Moldavia)

 We have been modernizing cabinetmaker training at this school since 2011.
 In the meantime, we have fully renovated one workshop, fitted one machine room with modern equipment and equipped a woodshop with the requisite tools.
 Comprehensive training programs for teachers and master craftsmen were carried out.
 Currently, the facility has approximately 70 students.
 The number of students significantly increased after the project was launched.

 The project in Moldavia is closely tied to the model project in Lviv.
 For instance, training courses for the students in the master craftsman program in Moldavia took place in Lviv.

-Multiplying the modernized painter training programs in Vinnytsia and Kiev
+Multiplying the modernized painter training programs in Vinnytsia and Kiev and Kharkiv

 Model Project in Lviv (Ukraine)